Czech Republic–Poland relations: Modern relations

 There is a Polish Institute in Prague.
 In 2007, the Polish-Czech Scientific Society was founded in Wrocław, among whose statutory goals are research and popularization of knowledge about Polish-Czech relations and organization of Polish-Czech research cooperation.

 April 17–18, 2010, were declared days of national mourning in the Czech Republic to commemorate the 96 victims of the Smolensk air disaster, including Polish President Lech Kaczyński and his wife Maria Kaczyńska.

 In a 2010 poll conducted by CVVM in the Czech Republic, relations with Poland were ranked as the second best out of 13 countries, after Slovakia, with 92% of respondents viewing them as very good or rather good.

 In 1993, according to polls, the Czechs were liked by 38% of Poles, with 28% negative opinions.
 There has been a big improvement since then, and recently the Czechs are among the most-liked nations in Poland, leading in the polls since 2010 (53% of favourable opinions in 2010, 56% in 2019).

 Polish firefighters helped in flood recovery in the Czech Republic during the 2002 and 2013 floods.

-The Czechs also helped Poland during the 2024 floods.

 The Czech Republic and Poland are important trading partners.
 In 2019, Poland was the third largest source of imports and export destination for the Czech Republic, whereas the Czech Republic was the seventh largest source of imports and the second largest export destination for Poland.

 In February 2021, the Czech Republic sued Poland over the Turów Coal Mine at the European Court of Justice, the first time that an EU member state had sued another one over an environmental issue.